-It may only be the 3rd of January, but if you’ve been circling the block, you may notice that the sidewalks are already littered with last year’s Christmas trees.
+It may only be the 26th of December, but if you’ve been circling the block, you may notice that the sidewalks are already littered with Christmas trees.
 A terribly sad and wasteful end for one of winter’s most revered symbols, you’ll be relieved to know that designer Fabien Capello is offering the yule tree a new life as beautiful furniture.

 While a student at the Royal College of Art and Design, Capello recognized that this was the one time of the year that the city would see the greatest influx and disposal of wood – over a million in his resident London alone – and he found himself with the perfect source of free materials for his projects.
 Working on his own since 2009, this year Capello was invited by the Gallery Libby Sellers to take on commissions that would give him greater opportunities to transform the trees into new pieces of furniture.